Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/zos_cftutil.md

 ---

-    title: CFTUTIL in a z/OS environment
+    title: "CFTUTIL in a z/OS environment"
-    linkTitle: CFTUTIL in a z/OS environment
+    linkTitle: "CFTUTIL in a z/OS environment"
     weight: 270

----
-CFTUTIL is the primary utility for Transfer CFT.
+---CFTUTIL is the primary utility for Transfer CFT.
 This section details some functionally related specifically to z/OS.
 The CFTUTIL utility is called through two procedures: PCFTUTIL and PCFTUTL.

 > **Note**
 >